U.S. Citizens Services

 This procedure deals with minor infractions of the law such as traffic violations (including driving under the influence of alcohol or drugs), disturbance of the peace, and illegal border crossing.
 A person may be arrested for such offenses without a warrant if (a) his identity cannot be established, (b) there is reason to believe that he might become a fugitive or (c) he has repeatedly committed or attempted to commit the same offense.
 A person so arrested must be brought before a police magistrate within 24 hours of his arrest.
 (Saturdays, Sundays and Austrian legal holidays are not counted in the 24-hour period).
 The magistrate will read the charges to the accused from the police report and ask for his comments.
 If the accused does not understand German and the magistrate does not speak English, the accused may insist on an interpreter.
 The accused has the right to ask for postponement of the trial in order to retain an attorney at his own expense.
 The magistrate will normally grant bail in an amount equal to the fine established for that offense.
 The minimum fine for driving under the influence of alcohol, for example, is approximately $ 450) and the maximum fine is approximately $ 2700.
 The maximum fine for disturbance of the peace is approximately $ 80.
 If the accused does not request postponement, the magistrate will normally state his findings and pronounce the sentence after having heard anything the accused may wish to say in his defense.
 In most cases, the sentence consists of a fine plus 10% of the fine for cost of the proceedings.
 If the fine cannot be paid, a prison term will be imposed, for example, up to six weeks for driving in an intoxicated condition and up to two weeks for disturbance of the peace.

 In addition to the administrative proceedings described above, a non-Austrian citizen who is considered by police authorities to be an undesirable alien, for example, destitute and without an established place of residence in Austria, may be arrested and held without a judicial hearing in police custody up to three months pending deportation.
-Alternatively, an American arrested for vagrancy may be released if he is able to raise funds for immediate and direct return to the United States or, if such is the case, to his place of permanent residence abroad.
+Alternatively, a U.S. citizen arrested for vagrancy may be released if he is able to raise funds for immediate and direct return to the United States or, if such is the case, to his place of permanent residence abroad.

 Appeals against decisions of police magistrates and revenue magistrates (see following paragraph) may be taken to higher Austrian administrative authority and ultimately to the Austrian Administrative Court or the Austrian Constitutional Court.